BretFisher/kubernetes-mastery/slides/k8s/configuration.md

 ---

-## Injecting configuration files
+## Injecting configuration files with ConfigMaps

 - Sometimes, there is no way around it: we need to inject a full config file

-- Kubernetes provides a mechanism for that purpose: `configmaps`
+- Kubernetes provides a mechanism for that purpose: `ConfigMaps`

-- A configmap is a Kubernetes resource that exists in a namespace
+- A ConfigMap is a Kubernetes resource that exists in a namespace

 - Conceptually, it's a key/value map